-Rusty Filter, the longtime associate head coach at Stanford under the legendary Mark Marquess, is in his first season as Santa Clara's baseball coach.
+Rusty Filter, the longtime associate head coach at Stanford under the legendary Mark Marquess, is in his second season as Santa Clara's baseball coach.

 Filter, who was hired in June 2017, spent the previous eight years at Stanford where he was among the top pitching coaches in the nation.

-He helped the Cardinal reach the NCAA Tournament five times, including three trips to the Super Regional, and developed 20 pitchers who were selected in the MLB Draft, including seven this year, for Marquess who retired this month as the fourth-winningest coach in NCAA Division I history.
+He helped the Cardinal reach the NCAA Tournament five times, including three trips to the Super Regional, and developed 20 pitchers who were selected in the MLB Draft for Marquess who retired in 2017 as the fourth-winningest coach in NCAA Division I history.

 Filter, a standout pitcher for San Diego State, has the distinction of mentoring two top overall picks in the MLB Draft.